HABaig/GettingAndCleaningData_Project/README.md

 The purpose of this project was to collect and clean a data set to attain a tidy data set ready to be used for further analysis.

+The reposiroty contains the following files.
+ * README.md      : Markdown file (this file) with description and                          outline for analysis and data.
+ * Run_analysis.R : R code for downloading and cleaning data.
+ * TidyData.txt   : Text file containing resultant 'tidy' data.

 ## Data
 The data for this project contains data collected from the accelerometers from the Samsung Galaxy S smartphone, acquired from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip